zitadel/actions/actions-v2-cloudflare-workers/deployment-utility/README.md

 ```

 ### 2 - Include the secrets
-Add to the `.env` file the secrets required by the worker, and add those secrets names to the `secrets` array in `deploy.js`
+Add to the `.env` file the secrets required by the example that you are deploying.
+Each example has it's own configuration guide, for instance: [`Injecting Custom Claims`](/actions-v2-cloudflare-workers/CUSTOM-CLAIMS.md)

 ### 3 - Run the deploy node script
 ```bash